-A few selections from the report for the selection Sampling Goal > Compare Average to a fixed threshold > Assume data normally distributed > Ordinary Sampling are shown in Figure 4.12.
+A few selections from the report for the selection Sampling Goals > Compare Average to a fixed threshold > Can assume data will be normally distributed > Ordinary Sampling are shown in Figure 4.12.
 Each time VSP calculates a new sample size, changes VSP input, or adds points to an existing design, the report is updated automatically.
 The complete report can be copied to the clipboard for pasting into a word